* News Alert *

-Call for Science Verification Proposals for SEPIA Band 9
+Call for Science Verification for the new SEPIA sideband-separated band 9 facility receiver

 The SEPIA band 9 receiver is an identifical copy of the ALMA band 9 receiver.
 An extensive description is given here.
 The receiver is a double sideband (DSB) receiver, which covers the RF frequency range from 600 to 722 GHz.
 Only 4 GHz bandwidth of one of the sidebands is recorded, but in dual polarization.
 The receiver is connected to the XFFTS backend which provides a fixed number of 65536 channels per 2.5 GHz sub band.
 At 660 GHz, this corresponds to a spectral resolution of 0.0173 km/s.
 The offered observing patters are On-Off observations, Raster maps, and On-the-fly (OTF) mapping.
 The data will be taken in either beam-switching or position switching mode.
 At 660 GHz, the beam size is 9.5 arcsec.
 An important constraint for observations at band 9 is the atmospheric transparency (see below).
 Generally, PWV<0.7mm conditions are required, though at some frequencies, even better conditions will be required.
 Note that these good to excellent conditions statistically occur 40% of the time.